 One main objective in modeling the logical context is also to specify the logical interface of the SuD to the operational context on a logical (i.e. technology independent) level.

 Hereby, the logical context model refines the context model of the [functional context](https://spesml.github.io/concepts/modeling_framework/functional_viewpoint.html#functional-context-the-system-and-its-context-in-the-functional-viewpoint) in the FV.

-In SysML, the logical context is modelled using a specific `SysML Internal Block Diagram (IBD)` that can be created in the respective package as can be seen in Figure 2:

-![Logical Context in the Logical Viewpoint](/images/logical_viewpoint/logical-context_creation.png){:width="250" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}

-<div align="center"><b>Figure 2: </b><em>The logical context diagram can be modeled in the dedicated package of the logical view.</em></div>
+Hereby, usual refinements concern the interfaces and interface types at the system boundary to the system context.

-As for all other views, the logical context defines the scope of what is _inside_ the system boundaries and what is _outside_.
+As for the functional and technical view, the logical context defines the scope of what is _inside_ the system boundary and what is _outside_.

-The logical components that shall be outside the system boundary (i.e. in the actual context) can be specified by a dedicated property with name _external_ per component.
+The logical components that shall be outside the system boundary (i.e. in the context) can be specified by a dedicated boolean property with name _external_ per component.

-The logical components for the SuD and the context elements are connected in the SpesML SysML-profile and plugin in the logical context diagram as can be seen in Figure 3.
+In the SpesML SysML-profile, the logical components for the SuD and the element of the context are connected in the logical context diagram as can be seen in Figure 2.

-Hereby, context elements are visualized in grey:

 ![Logical Context](/images/logical_viewpoint/logical-context.png){:width="1000" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}